ciatph/ph-municipalities/README.md

 <br>

-Yes, several OpenSource libraries and projects similar to ph-municipalities exist, which you can use in its place to list Philippine provinces and municipalities.
+Yes, several open source libraries and projects similar to ph-municipalities exist, which you can use in its place to list Philippine provinces and municipalities.

 Here is a list of several of these libraries and code repositories.
 Note, however, that these items use old and new data sources.
 These may not be for you if you require using provinces and municipalities' names data from the [PAGASA 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast).